alexfilsecker/rhombus-assesment/backend/README.md

 # Rhombus AI Assessment: Backend

-Made with `Django` and `rest_framework` in `Python` languaje.
+Made with `Django` and `rest_framework` in `Python` language.
 In this part of the project, the file processing is done.
-As an adition to the project requirements, I have developed data persistency using the default's `sqlite3` database in the `Django` framework.
+As an addition to the project requirements, I have developed data persistency using the default's `sqlite3` database in the `Django` framework.

 ## Deployment